Entertaining at Home

-Take a well-deserved summer break from those traditional recipes, and enjoy a simple, seasonal culinary vacation.
+Take a well-deserved break from those restaurant tacos and enjoy a simple, seasonal culinary vacation with this delicious recipe for one.

 I was well into my 20s before I realized you could stuff a tortilla with anything other than cow.
 I guess that’s just an occupational hazard of growing up in the Midwest.
 Many a night I ripped open a pack of taco seasoning, dumped it into a pan with some ground beef, and went to town on a beefy-cheesy classic.
 And while my sentiment over the ease-of-preparation has not changed, there has been a change in my culinary sensibilities.